-Figure 1 - The overall process of the SRS image acquisition.
-12 Figure 2 - Explanation of difference between a proposed acquisition and a backup profile acquisition 26 Figure 3 - GSD versus elevation angle for the VHR profiles 39 Figure 4 - Image selection from the single image strip within the same country 47 Figure 5 - Left: Image selection from the single satellite pass between two different LPIS systems (two LPIS QA zones; right: Image selection from the single satellite pass within the same LPIS system or LPIS QA zones (two LPI S QA zones) 47 Figure 6 - Image selection from the single satellite pass between two countries 48 Figure 7 - Specific case with a group of small islands 49 Figure 8 - General recommendations for a buffer creation around CwRS zones 61 Figure 9 - Relation elevation angle versus off-nadir angle and some satellite angles of importance 62 List of Tables Table 1 - VHR profiles adopted within the CAP OTSCs, and the LPIS QA 38 Table 2 - Main structure nodes 57 Table 3 - XML metadata file, values 57 Table 4 - Possible values for the sensor tag, their allowed abbreviations and their combination with profiles 57 Table 5 - Possible values for MeteoFlag and their description 58 Table 6 - Possible values for ImageMode node and their description 58
+Figure 1 - The overall process of the SRS image acquisition .
+12 Figure 2 - Explanation of difference between a proposed acquisition and a backup profile acquisition .
+28 Figure 3 - GSD versus elevation angle for the VHR profiles .
+43 Figure 4 - Image selection from the single image strip within the same MS/LPIS system .
+53 Figure 5 - Left: Image selection from the single satellite pass between two different LPIS systems (two LPIS QA zones; right: Image selection from the single satellite pass within the same LPIS system or LPIS QA zones (two LPIS QA zones) .
+53 Figure 6 - Image selection from the single satellite pass between two countries (left: bad choice; right: good choice) .
+54 Figure 7 - Specific case with a group of small islands .
+55 Figure 8 - General recommendations for a buffer creation around CwRS zones .
+70 Figure 9 - Relation elevation angle versus off-nadir angle and some satellite angles of importance .
+71 List of Tables Table 1 - VHR profiles adopted within the CAP OTSCs, and the LPIS QA .
+42 Table 2 - Main structure nodes .
+64 Table 3 - XML metadata file, values .
+64 Table 4 - Possible values for the sensor tag, their allowed abbreviations and their combination with profiles .
+64 Table 5 - Possible values for MeteoFlag and their description .
+65 Table 6 - Possible values for ImageMode node and their description .
+65